IgniteUI/help-topics/topics/02_Controls/igScheduler/03_Configuring/00_igScheduler_Configure_Resources.md

 Topic | Purpose
 ---|---
 [Configuring Appointments (igScheduler)](igScheduler-Configure-Appointments.html) | This topic shows how to setup and configure Appointments DataSource for the `igScheduler`.
+[Configuring Views (igScheduler)](igScheduler-Configure-Views.html): The topics in this section provide information about the different views used by the  `igScheduler` control to present calendar data.